Samlesbury Aerodrome: History

-Samlesbury Engineering Ltd
+Samlesbury Engineering

-Around 1943 Lancashire Aircraft Corporation Ltd (LAC) and its subsidiary Samlesbury Engineering Ltd were established at the airfield.
+Around 1943, Lancashire Aircraft Corporation (LAC) and its subsidiary Samlesbury Engineering were established at the airfield.
 As a Civilian Repair Organisation, they won contracts for repairing Bristol Beaufighters and Beauforts.
-After the war Samlesbury Engineering took over some of English Electric's buildings and, as well as producing parts for the aviation industry, was supporting the LAC Halifaxes and Haltons that were heavily involved in the Berlin Airlift in 1948–9.
+After the war Samlesbury Engineering took over some of English Electric's buildings and, as well as producing parts for the aviation industry, was supporting the LAC Halifaxes and Haltons that were heavily involved in the Berlin Airlift in 1948–49.
 After this, Samlesbury Engineering diversified into building buses, coaches and trucks, but the business started to run down and they returned the hangars to English Electric and took over Burnley Aircraft Products, moving into their premises on the south side of the airfield.
-The latter company had assembled and tested Beauforts and Beaufighters at Samlesbury during the war and been involved in highly classified airborne radar testing with the Beaufighters.
+The latter company had assembled and tested Beauforts and Beaufighters at Samlesbury during the war and been involved in highly classified aircraft interception radar testing with the Beaufighters.

 With Samlesbury Engineering's specialist aviation and vehicle experience, in 1954 they built the turbojet-powered Bluebird K7 hydroplane for Donald Campbell's water speed record runs.